 Florida

-Voters in Florida need to show photo ID to confirm their identity when they vote in person.
-If you don’t have an acceptable photo ID, there may be other ways you can confirm your identity.
+Florida asks you to show photo ID to vote in person.
+If you don’t have an accepted ID, there is another way to confirm your identity.

 Florida ID Requirements for Voting In Person